 The second reason is because people are addicted to information.
 We need new updates all the time.
 We need quality entertainment and constant news updates on whatever it is we are interested in.
 This information overload has caused us to become finely tuned (read: impatient) information gatherers.
 If something doesn’t look good right away we close the window.
 Sometimes we don’t even open it.

-Failing to take notice of people’s web browsing habits is blog suicide.
-You need to actively present your content in a way that gets people’s attention and engages them so that they don’t just click off right away.
+We need to actively present your content in a way that gets people’s attention and engages them so that they don’t just click off right away.

 How to take advantage of impatient traffic